giavac/AWS-CSA-2019-study-notes/Course/Databases/README.md

 There are two different types of backups for AWS:

-* Automated: Are enabled by default, data is stored in S3 and are enable automatically.
+* Automated: Are enabled by default, data is stored in S3 and are enabled automatically.
 Retention period is from 1 to 35 days.
-    If you delete the DB, the backup will de belated too.
+    If you delete the DB, the backup will be deleted too.
 Transaction logs are backed up, and this allows for a down to the second recovery of any point in time within the retention period.
 * Database snapshots: Need to be done manually, they are kept even if you remove the DB.

 When you restore a backup or a snapshot, the restored version of the database will be in a new RDS instance, with a new DNS name.